hoppinjohnz/react-generalized-tic-tac-toe/README.md

 4. It highlights all winning lines if there is more than one winning line.

-5. 'Play For Me' button will make one play for every click by the computer.
+5. Play by computer is available by clicking 'Play For Me' button, one play at a time.

 ## Build & Run